 Isn’t it funny how things work themselves out?

 I am slowly discovering that this past six months, maybe even the entire year, is about coming to grips with the fact that I have far too many tasks on my to do list.
 When the receptionist at the hair salon says, “Do you EVER get time off?” and my answer is, “Not really,” then something needs to change.
 I want to be a human being instead of a human doing.
+Raw Malaysian Hair bundles are being sold at many places now and I visited one recently instead of going to the salon, and I am happy that I am taking steps to a different outing.

 In August I’ll be taking a closer look at what I can hand off.
 As a working single mom, I have less wiggle room than most, but I do have some.
 I’d planned to revise my memoir then, but perhaps it’s more important that I relax and mentally “clear the decks” before my daughter begins middle school.
 I suspect both of us would benefit from taking a break and then easing into fall….